enifmada/EMSel/README.md

     selection.

+--no_neutral
+    Explicitly overrides the requirement that neutral be run for all simulation.
+Only to be used when parallelizing a simulation across mode of selection.

 -nc, --num_cores <int, default=1>
     Number of cores to parallelize over.
 Joblib is used for parallelization, making EMSel easily parallizable on a computing cluster.